Why Knowledge Integration?

 By graduation, you and your classmates will have gained credible knowledge specific to your interests.
 You’ll also have developed a core set of transferable skills thanks to 16+ months of hands-on projects and other experiential learning.

-• KI’s 11 breadth courses will build a foundation of knowledge across 8 disciplines.
+• KI’s 11 breadth courses will build a foundation across 8 disciplines.
 You’ll learn to think critically, write clearly, speak publicly, research, and make connections.
 With these courses, you’re set to go in any direction with your electives.

 • KI’s 17 elective courses give you the freedom to explore and specialize in your many interests and discover new ones along the way.
 In KI, you can mix and match almost any topic offered across campus.
 Pick from climate change to digital arts communication, computing, cognitive science, biology, languages, and much more.